melebrett/MSDS-Capstone/README.md

 - espn.com
 - pgatour.com

 We utilize Data Golf's id system for players and events.
-Since we also scrape data from the web, the directory also contains notebooks to map this data to the common id system.
+Since we also scrape data from the web, the directory contains notebooks to map this data to the common id system.
 This process must be done manually.

 ## Modeling